 The Company evaluates the criteria outlined in ASC Topic 605-45, Principal Agent Considerations, in determining whether it is appropriate to record the gross amount of product sales and related costs or the net amount earned as commissions.
-When the Company is the primary obligor in a transaction, is subject to inventory risk, has latitude in establishing prices and selects suppliers, or has several but not all of these indicators, revenue is recorded gross.
-If the Company is not the primary obligor in the transaction and amounts earned are determined using a fixed percentage, revenue is recorded on a net basis.
+When the Company is the primary obligor in a transaction, are subject to inventory risk, have latitude in establishing prices and selecting suppliers, or have several but not all of these indicators, revenue is recorded gross.
+If we are not the primary obligor in the transaction and amounts earned are determined using a fixed percentage, revenue is recorded on a net basis.
 Currently, all direct revenue and fulfillment partner revenue is recorded on a gross basis, as the Company is the primary obligor.
 The Company presents revenue net of sales taxes.